dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 ## Overview of the EAP-EDHOC Conversation

 The EAP exchange involves three key entities: the EAP peer, the EAP authenticator, and the EAP server.
 The EAP authenticator is a network device that enforces access control and initiates the EAP authentication process.
 The EAP peer is the device seeking network access and communicates directly with the EAP authenticator.
 The EAP server is responsible for selecting and implementing the authentication methods and for authenticating the EAP peer.
 When the EAP server is not located on a separate backend authentication server, it is integrated into the EAP authenticator.
-For simplicity, the operational flow diagrams in this document decipt only the EAP peer and the EAP server.
+For simplicity, the operational flow diagrams in this document depict only the EAP peer and the EAP server.

 The EDHOC protocol running between an Initiator and a Responder consists of three mandatory messages (message_1, message_2, message_3), an optional message_4, and an error message.
 In an EDHOC session, EAP-EDHOC uses all messages including message_4, which is mandatory and acts as a protected success indication.